dabdul-wahab1988/HBMPRA/README.md

 # HBMPRA

-Human Bioavailability Model / Probabilistic Risk Assessment (HBMPRA)
+Hierarchical Bayesian Model for Human Bioavailability and Probabilistic Risk Assessment (HBMPRA)

 This repository contains code, data, and results for the HBMPRA project.
-The project contains scripts for exposure/speciation modeling, sensitivity analysis, plotting, and result summaries.
+The core of the project is a Hierarchical Bayesian modeling framework used for exposure/speciation modeling and probabilistic risk assessment.
+The codebase includes scripts for model execution, sensitivity analysis, plotting, and result summaries.
 Key scripts are Python files in the repository root and helper modules in the same tree.

 ## Highlights
 - Core scripts: `hbmpra_optimized.py`, `bll_engines.py`, `speciation_modeling.py`, `sensitivity_analysis.py`